NOTE: The numbers cited in parentheses, e.g. 1:5, refer the researcher to the Series #: Folder# in which that name or topic will be found.

 In 1847 the Reverend Sidney D. Bumpass moved his family into a new home in Greensboro that he had built on a hill adjacent to the Methodist Female College (now known as Greensboro College).
 Four years later he suddenly died, but his wife, Frances M. Bumpass, continued to live in the house on South Mendenhall Street until her death in 1898.
 During her life there she published for twenty years a religious newspaper called the Weekly Message, which her husband had begun shortly before his death.

 The home remained in the possession of Frances Bumpass’s sister and brother-in-law, Robert Troy, and their descendants until 1975.
-When the last family member to occupy the home died the property was left to either the West Market Street Methodist Church or Greensboro College, whichever wanted it, “to be maintained as it was.”
+When the last family member to occupy the home died, the property was left to either the West Market Street Methodist Church or Greensboro College, whichever wanted it, “to be maintained as it was.”
 Both declined the responsibility.
 Eventually the executor of the estate sold the property.
-Because of its historical significance in the community, the Bumpass-Troy House, as it is now called, subsequently was listed in the National Register of Historic Places.
-It presently serves visitors to Greensboro as the Troy-Bumpass Inn Bed and Breakfast.
+Because of its historical significance in the community, the Bumpass-Troy House was added to in the National Register of Historic Places in 1977.
+It served visitors to Greensboro as the Troy-Bumpass Inn Bed and Breakfast from about 1992 to 2016.

 For those researchers interested in additional family history, the collection contains ample genealogical material.

 Biographical Sources: In addition to the material in the collection, a number of secondary sources provided useful information.
-The following titles proved to be the most helpful: Brown, Marvin A. Greensboro: An Architectural Record, Greensboro, NC: Preservation Greensboro, Inc., 1995; Caldwell, Bettie D., compiler.
-Founders and Builders of Greensboro, 1808-1908, Greensboro, NC: Jos.
-J. Stone and Company, 1925; and Jordan, Weymouth T., Jr., compiler.
-North Carolina Troops, 1861-65: A Roster, Vol. XI, Raleigh, NC: Division of Archives and History, 1987.
+The following titles proved to be the most helpful: Greensboro: An Architectural Record, by Marvin A. Brown (Greensboro: Preservation Greensboro, Inc., 1995); Founders and Builders of Greensboro, 1808-1908, compiled by Bettie D. Caldwell (Greensboro: Jos.
+J. Stone and Company, 1925); and North Carolina Troops, 1861-65: A Roster, Vol. XI, compiled by Weymouth T. Jordan Jr. (Raleigh, NC: Division of Archives and History, 1987).

 SCOPE & CONTENT NOTE